amsen94/data-viz/project_pt2.md

 I have already started implementing the feedback, including thematic cohesion, and more explicit language regarding this misunderstandings of the condition.
 I will be enhancing the underfunding component by comparing comparable conditions, and funding in comparison to current PCOS funding.

+Continue to Part III of my Final Project [HERE](https://amsen94.github.io/data-viz/project_pt3.html).

-Access Part I of my Final Project [HERE](https://amsen94.github.io/data-viz/project_pt1.html).
+Go back to Part I of my Final Project [HERE](https://amsen94.github.io/data-viz/project_pt1.html).

 Access my Portfolio [HERE](https://amsen94.github.io/data-viz/).